Keeping Germs at Bay: Antimicrobial Paints for Healthcare Facilities

 Level of Protection

-The strength of the antimicrobial agent and how long it lasts will determine how well it inhibits the growth of bacteria, mold, and mildew.
-Copper-based and silver ion paints offer strong, long-lasting protection.
-Zinc and quaternary ammonium compounds may require more frequent recoating to maintain effectiveness.
+The type and longevity of the antimicrobial agent determine how effectively it controls microbes.
+Silver and copper-based paints offer strong, long-lasting protection.
+Zinc and quaternary ammonium compounds can be effective but may need more frequent recoating.

 Durability